 5. When you want to join two words to make one.

-Dash vs Comma
+Hyphen vs Comma

 I don’t think there needs to be this battle, because each punctuation serves a different purpose.

 Sometimes, a comma is too soft, as you are changing sentence.
 But a full stop is too strong as you’re still talking about the same point.
-In these scenarios, the dash can be perfect.
+In these scenarios, the hyphen can be perfect.

 “Cleaning my room, tidying my kitchen, baking bread- I had a very busy day yesterday.”